Predators

 Clinical psychologist Nicholas Groth has described several different types of rape.
 A detailed conceptual analysis shows that objectification might underlie denial of agency and personhood that leads to rape.

-From MEN WHO RAPE: The Psychology of the Offender by A. Nicholas Groth, Ph.D., with H. Jean Birnbaum, B.A., 1979
+From MEN WHO RAPE: The Psychology of the Offender, by A. Nicholas Groth, Ph.D., with H. Jean Birnbaum, B.A., 1979

 Regardless of the pattern of the assault, rape is a complex act that serves a number of retaliatory and compensatory aims in the psychological functioning of the offender.
 It is an effort to discharge his anger, contempt, and hostility toward women – to hurt, degrade, and humiliate.
 It is an effort to counteract feelings of vulnerability and inadequacy in himself and to assert his strength and power – to control and exploit.
 It is an effort to deny sexual anxieties and doubts, and reaffirm his identity, competency and manhood.
 It is an effort to retain status among male peers, and it is an effort to achieve sexual gratification.
 Rape is equivalent to symptom formation in that it serves to defend against anxiety, to express a conflict, and to gratify an impulse.
 It is symptomatic of personality dysfunction, associated more with conflict and stress than with pleasure and satisfaction.
 Sexuality is not the only – nor the primary – motive underlying rape.
 It is, however, the means through which conflict surrounding issues of anger and power become discharged.
 Rape is always a combination of anger, power, sexuality, and each of these components must be examined in evaluating the offender and assessing the impact of the assault on the victim and the nature of her trauma.